jfxueX/bash/commands/local/awk.md

-The second form can be used to create a UNIX utility, which I will name "chkpasswd", and executed like this: chkpasswd </etc/passwd
+The second form can be used to create a UNIX utility, which I will name "chkpasswd", and executed like this:

+     chkpasswd </etc/passwd

 The command
-"chkpasswd -F:" cannot be used, because AWK will never see this argument.
+`chkpasswd -F:` cannot be used, because AWK will never see this argument.
 All interpreter scripts accept one and only one argument, which is immediately after the
-"#!/bin/awk" string.
-In this case, the single argument is "-f".
+`#!/bin/awk` string.
+In this case, the single argument is `-f`.
 Another difference between the command line option and the internal variable is the ability to set the input field separator to be more than one character.
 If you specify

     FS=": ";

 then AWK